 PEO pricing is an important thing to wrap your head around.
 There are two main ways PEOs slice up their fees:

 - Percentage of payroll: This is a percentage of your total payroll for each pay period, plus local, state, and federal taxes, workers’ comp, and employer practice liability insurance (EPLI).
-Plus, there’s also an added administrative fee.
-This can make accounting confusing since the PEO’s administrative fee can vary by employee and changes throughout the year.
+And there’s an additional administrative fee.
+This can make accounting confusing since the PEO’s administrative fee can vary by employee and change throughout the year.

 - Per-employee-per-month (PEPM): The PEPM fee is negotiated directly with the PEO when you sign up.
 This doesn’t include a separate setup fee, which can be thousands of dollars.
 It also doesn’t include hidden charges for additional features or even things like running an off-cycle payroll.